ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-11-linear-regression.md

 # Linearity

 A regression model also qualifies as a linear model when the independent variable is polynomial (quadratic, cubic, quartic, etc.), in nature.
-Linearity lies with the beta coefficients.
+Linearity lies with the beta coefficients so betas are the linear parameters along with the y-intercept.

 <img width="175" height="164" alt="1" src="https://github.com/user-attachments/assets/5b4efd05-0ed5-4202-98e1-5ccc10cab79e" />